 This week, we will focus on the ORANGE wedge in the “Wheel of Wellbeing”™ which corresponds to Mind Solutions.
 What does this mean?
 Just like our body needs movement and exercise, so does the mind.
 Practicing certain activities regularly can improve your cognition and memory as well as increase longevity and more!

 Probably the worst things for our brains and minds, these days are smart phones and other digital technology.
 On one hand, these things are remarkable devices that can accomplish things that 25 years ago, one couldn’t even imagine.
 Yet, at the same time (as we’ve mentioned HERE in this blog), digital technology creates attention deficit.
-As I call these devices, “Weapons of Mass Distraction.”
+This is why I call these devices, “Weapons of Mass Distraction.”

 We’re all plugged in yet tuned out!
 This phenomenon subjects our brains to the various exciting stimuli – alluring sights, sounds, colors, and rewarding images, etc. Our devices engulf, enchant, and sweep us away.
 We forget that we can be a chooser; without intention we are swept away by the firehose of information and stimulation.

 As we’ve mentioned here, our wise or mature mind is available when we can choose and be intentional.
-When we are not dragged away because of an emotional state.
+This only occurs when we are not dragged away because of an emotional state.
 In this state, we’re able to control where our attention goes.
 Which brings us back to mind solutions.

-Settling the mind can be accomplished through relaxation and meditation techniques see my NOGA® SOUND SOLUTIONS SHOP to purchase meditation or relaxation recordings.
+Settling the mind can be accomplished through relaxation and meditation techniques (see my NOGA® SOUND SOLUTIONS SHOP to purchase meditation or relaxation recordings).
 I have also just beta-launched my free NOGA® Sound Solutions™ App (Apple and Android).
-Also, there is always a download below 🙂
+Also, there is always a helpful download below 🙂

 - Meditation (See my free Beginner’s Meditation on the Breath™)